jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 ### Why Express?

 Because we're using a single function we'll need to enable that function to handle routing for us (like a traditional web server).
 There are numerous frameworks that make it easy.
 [Express](https://expressjs.com/) is a "Fast, unopinionated, minimalist web framework for Node.js".
 That sounds like what we want.
 We could choose a smaller framework like Micro from Vercel (used as part of Next.js) - but it is not typically used in serverless environments.
 We could also choose [Sails.js](https://sailsjs.com/), a much richer MVC framework written in JavaScript.
-In many cases this is the right choice, but for our purposes we'll use Express as it is easier to explain what is happening.
+In many cases this is the right choice, but for our purposes we'll use Express as it is _closer to the metal_ which makes it easier to follow the logic.

+Because we are building an API there are a few other options available to us.

 # Getting started